 Along the way, I’ve worked a variety of jobs including executive assistant and various clerical temporary positions, recreation center facilities manager, sports league director, medical office coordinator, workforce development program manager, career consultant, and adjunct faculty.

 Formal education has been quite a journey for me.
 I earned an M.A. in Counseling from Seton Hall University and a career counseling certificate from the University of California at San Diego.
 Also, I completed 65 graduate credit hours in Physician Assistant Studies from the University of Medicine and Dentistry of New Jersey.
 That’s an interesting story actually.
 I flunked the final pharmacology exam and was told to take the whole second year over if I wanted to continue in the M.S. degree program.
-Can you believe that?
-Well, I took the second year again and passed it all and pharmacology the second time through.
+So, I retook all the second year courses and passed all of them again plus pharmacology this time.
 Then, while on rotations at Trenton Hospital, I had the realization that medicine just wasn’t for me.
 I couldn’t take the bureaucracy.
 I felt I just didn’t belong there.
 So I quit.
 To this day I wish I would have listened to my intuition the day I received that acceptance letter.
 I was glad to get accepted, but I didn’t want to go.
 The timing just didn’t feel right but I didn’t want to let anyone down plus I had a lot of ego wrapped up in being in medicine.
 I learned a lot not only about medicine but about career development and listening to intuition through that painful process.

-Eventually, I came to understand (and prefer) that my husband and I would not be settling down anywhere.
-Thus, I created a portable career for myself.
-SparksPress LLC is the umbrella for my projects.
-I’m mainly a personal and career development consultant.
-I also narrate and blog, and I wrote a book (*Bliss Or Bust: Uplifting Thoughts) and may someday write more books.
+Eventually, I came to understand (and prefer) that my husband and I would not be settling down anywhere so I created a portable career for myself.
+SparksPress LLC is the umbrella for my projects and consulting.
+I consider myself an artist at this point and my primary goal is to follow my inspiration.